 - Is your child well?

-- Have you or your child received any treatment for cancers or taken steroids in the last 6 months?
+- Have you or your child received any treatment for cancers, taken steroids, immunosuppressants or immunosuppressive biological therapies in the last 6 months?

-If you wish to discuss any of these questions above in more detail prior to the appointment, please phone the BCG Immunisation team on this number: 020 3771 6050 or 6055.
+If you wish to discuss any of these questions above in more detail prior to the appointment, please phone the BCG Immunisation team on 020 3771 6055.

 A nurse will then be able to phone you back to discuss any queries or questions you might have.
 You can also email the BCG immunisation team at firstname.lastname@example.org